orkvozku/go/uni/unorm/README.md

 The performance of this function is typically lower than calling `NextNFCLen` directly.

-Due to internal caching, this function may fail to normalize some extreme cases where a character is composed of a large number of non-starter characters.
-[UAX#15](https://golang.org/doc/) defines a ##Stream-Safe Text Format## which limits sequences of non-starters to no more than 30.
+Due to internal caching, this function may fail to normalize some extreme cases where a character is composed of a large number of non-starters.
+These should only occur in contrived cases.
+[UAX#15](https://golang.org/doc/) defines a **Stream-Safe Text Format** which limits sequences of non-starters to no more than 30.
 This function handles text in Stream-Safe Text Format.
 #### func NextNFD(data []rune, offset int) ([]rune, int)
 NextNFD is equivalent to `NextNFDLen(data, offset, len(data), false)`.
 #### func NextNFDLen(data []rune, offset int, dataLength int, abandonAtEnd bool) ([]rune, int)